 Actis has been working with Abraaj’s liquidators since last September to take over five funds, including Abraaj’s North Africa fund.
 That’s no longer being managed by Abraaj and Deloitte, which could complicate a deal, one of the people said.

 Actis, which invests in Africa, Asia and Latin America, was spun out of CDC Group, the U.K. government’s development-finance institution, in 2004.
-It has raised $15 billion and currently has 70 portfolio companies, according to its website.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+It has raised $15 billion and currently has 70 portfolio companies, according to its website.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.